-To keep the model empirically tractable, I assume that non-price characteristics, $\mathbf{x}{ij}$ , such as panel quality and inverter type, are not strategic choices by bidders.
+To keep the model empirically tractable, I assume that non-price characteristics, \mathbf{x}{ij} , such as panel quality and inverter type, are not strategic choices by bidders.
 This implies firms cannot systematically change these characteristics in counterfactuals.
 This assumption is supported by the data, as installers typically use the same equipment for consecutive projects, with changes in hardware likely predetermined by inventory.
 Appendix Figure A.6 shows that installers use the same non-price characteristics as their previous bid over 74% of the time, with this probability remaining consistent across household demographics and competition levels.
+13

 Analogously to the demand side, I assume that system capacity bids are not strategic choices for sellers.
 Although installers provide a recommended system capacity, there is little variation in capacity offers for a particular project, as installers typically size systems to match the household's annual energy usage.
-Supporting this assumption, the second column of Appendix Table A.6 shows that proposed capacities are not influenced by strategic factors.
+The second column of Appendix Table A.6 supports this assumption by showing that proposed capacities are not influenced by strategic factors.
 While the number of expected bids affects prices (Column 1), it is statistically unrelated to proposed system capacities (Column 2).

-In formulating the sellers' bidding problem, I follow Levin and Smith (1994) and assume that prior to entering an auction, sellers know the project type and the joint distribution from which their marginal cost, non-price characteristics, and system capacity will be drawn, $F{CXQ|w_j,z_i}$ .
+In formulating the sellers' bidding problem, I follow Levin and Smith (1994) and assume that prior to entering an auction, sellers know the project type and the joint distribution from which their marginal cost, non-price characteristics, and system capacity will be drawn, $F{CXQ|\mathbf{w}j,\mathbf{z}i}$.
 Notably, the distribution depends on both the seller's type and the project type.
 However, firms only learn their exact marginal cost, non-price characteristics, and the capacity of the system after deciding to enter an auction.
 Intuitively, this means installers must exert some effort to prepare a customized bid and only learn about the exact marginal cost of a project by completing the bid preparation process.
 Although firms do not perfectly know their marginal costs prior to entry, they do know the distribution from which their marginal cost will be drawn.
 Therefore, sellers will know, for example, that buyers with large electric bills will be more likely to need a large system, but they will not know the exact size and cost of the installation ex-ante.
-After the firms make their entry decisions in stage one, each firm's marginal cost and non-price characteristics are drawn from $F{CXQ|w_j,z_i}$ and the installer then decides on a price bid during the second stage.
+After the firms make their entry decisions in stage one, each firm's marginal cost and non-price characteristics are drawn from $F{CXQ|\mathbf{w}j,\mathbf{z}i}$ and the installer then decides on a price bid during the second stage.

-&lt;sup>14The probability installers use the same hardware as their previous bid is 75% for households with homes valued below \$1 million and 72% for those with homes valued above \$1 million.
+13Installers use the same hardware as their previous bid 75% of the time for homes valued below \$1 million, and 72% for homes valued above \$1 million.

-The assumption that installers do not know their marginal cost prior to entry is not clearcut.
+The assumption that installers do not know their marginal cost prior to entry is not clear-cut.
 For instance, Samuelson (1985) proposes an alternative model where marginal costs are known before entry, leading to selective auction participation based on private value realizations.
-In Appendix E, I investigate these competing models and fail to find evidence of selective entry, supporting the Levin and Smith (1994) model where costs are not perfectly known at the entry stage.
+In Appendix E, I investigate these competing models and fail to find evidence of selective entry, supporting the Levin and Smith (1994) model where costs are not perfectly known at the entry stage.14